Poland’s Monuments Men: Estreicher, Lorentz & Others

 That was when Estreicher’s name came up again: the inventory was placed in his custody in London.
 Prof. Zachwatowicz devoted the whole of his life to saving monuments and protecting cultural heritage.
 After the capitulation of the Warsaw Uprising, he took part in the Pruszków Operation – the evacuation of works of art that remained in the destroyed capital.
 Museum staff made efforts to save manuscripts by Henryk Sienkiewicz, Bolesław Prus, Maria Dąbrowska, and Jerzy Stempowski, as well as the Saint Florian Psalter and Gallus Anonymus’s Chronicles.

 After the war, Jan Zachwatowicz authored the pioneering concept behind the reconstruction of Warsaw’s Old Town district.

 Ksiądz Antoni Liedtke: Gutenberg in a suitcase

 Priest Antoni Liedtke, a historian of Church and religious art, knew very well that the Gutenberg Bible, the most precious of the old prints in the Polish collections, could not remain in Pelplin any longer.
-He transported the book in a leather suitcase and deposited it in the vault of Bank Gospodarstwa Krajowego, from which the Bible reached Paris through Romania.
-And from there it traveled even further.
+He transported the book in a leather suitcase and deposited it in the vault of the Bank Gospodarstwa Krajowego, from which the Bible reached Paris through Romania.
+And from there, it travelled even further.

 The Gutenberg Bible returned home 20 years later, in 1959.
 It is stored in the safe of the Diocesan Museum in Pelplin.